SparebankenVest/react-css-collapse/README.md

 #### `className`: PropType.string

-You can specify a className with your desired style and animation
+You can specify a className with your desired style and animation.
+By default `react-css-collapse-transition` will be added to the component.

 ```scss
 .react-css-collapse-transition {